WinningWord

 issue

-BeforeI successfully got a scholarship.
+BeforeI successfully got the scholarship.

-AfterI got a scholarship.
+AfterI got the scholarship.

 BeforeWe're absolutely certain.